Akshay-Hegde/capp-cache/README.md

 cacheOnly | sync the script to the database, but don't append it to the DOM.
 Use to ensure a resource is in the cache for future use | manifest |

 You will need to have your `index.html` file and this library cached in order to allow it to work offline and get the best performance.
 The easiest way is to create a tiny App Cache manifest to store those two files.

+#### Capp Cache manifest
+Capp Cache uses manifest to determine which resources are required.
+By default, Capp Cache will try to fetch a file called `cappCacheManifest.json`.
+You can override this behavior by setting an object property on the `window` object called `cappCacheManifest` before Capp Cache library is loaded.
+To specify a **custom URL** from which cappCache loads the manifest, set `window.cappCacheManifest.manifestUrl` to that URL.
+To **inline the manifest**, so that no additional request is triggered, sepcify the `window.cappCacheManifest.resources` array, without specifying `window.cappCacheManifest.manifestUrl`.

+#### Example
 Create a file called `manifest.appcache` with the following content
 ```
 CACHE MANIFEST